meanstackofdoom/Powershell-Scripts-Teams/README.md

 <a href="https://github.com/meanstackofdoom/Powershell-Scripts-Teams/blob/main/intune_check_enrolled.ps1">Device Enrollment</a>

 This script is designed to monitor Intune-managed devices and send notifications to a Microsoft Teams channel when new devices are enrolled within the last 6 hours.
-It continues to run indefinitely
+It continues to run indefinitely<br><br>

-The script performs the following tasks:<br><br>
+The script performs the following tasks:<br>
 1. Checks for the presence of the "Microsoft.Graph.Intune" PowerShell module and installs it if missing.<br>
 2. Establishes a connection to Microsoft Graph.<br>
 3. Updates the Microsoft Graph environment schema to the beta version.<br>